sixstars/CTF365/README.md

 We now supply a [platform](http://ctf.fudan.edu.cn/ctfcircle) for you to verify the flag you find.
 Notice that the invitation code on registration is not neccessary.

+We give descriptions and solutions for each game.
+Feel free to view the solution if you have no idea how to get the flag.
+We actually suggest the beginners follow the solution to get the flag, but not stare at the screen and do nothing for hours.

 ## Flag Format
 Most flags submitted should be wrapped with `*ctf{}`.
 If a flag is not surrounded by curly braces, please wrap it with `*ctf{}` at submission.